jkzorz/jkzorz.github.io/_posts/NMDS.md

 ```

 Now you want to make a data frame that has only your species/OTU abundance data.
 So a data frame that only includes your OTU columns.
-In my case, my column 1 is sample names, and my column 2 is the treatment variable.
-Therefore my abundance data goes from my 3rd column, until the end.
+In my case, my column 1 is sample names, and my column 2 is the type of sample, and my column 3 is a treatment variable.
+Therefore my abundance data goes from my 4th column, until the end.

 ```
 #make community matrix - extract columns with abundance information
-com = pc[,3:ncol(pc)]
+com = pc[,4:ncol(pc)]

 ```